 Find and Treat the Gap

 Ultimately, there’s a fundamental chasm between the emerging technology and the Gen X employees.
 Everything from social media to the constantly changing nature of computer and mobile usage can be a training conundrum for company leadership.
-However, if given the opportunity, Gen X employees are eager to learn and adopt these new media.
+Despite the problems that arise, 83% of global workers believe that technological advances have enabled them to be more productive.
+If given the opportunity, Gen X employees are eager to learn and adopt these new media.
 In fact, 84% of Gen X women bought themselves smartphones in the last year, and another 71% purchased a tablet.
 So, it’s not that they are estranged from technology, they are merely adapting to it as they have done for most of their lives.